rudidude86/gura-lang.github.io/Download.md

 * lubuntu 14.04
 * Fedora 20 (`wx` modules doesn't work well)

-In default configuration, Ubuntu and Fedora do not include C++ compilers and readline library.
+In default configuration, Ubuntu and Fedora do not include C++ compilers, cmake utility and readline library.
-Install them as follows before building Gura.
+Install them as below before building Gura.

 For Ubuntu: